 is not available elsewhere.

 Attendance in lab is required.
-We schedule the labs for your benefit so that you can practice with three people available for assistance.
-If you do not attend or leave early, you will only get limited help.
+We schedule the labs for your benefit so that you can practice with people available for assistance.
+If you do not attend or if you leave early without approval, you will only get limited help.
 Therefore, you should make the most of lab time.
 Family and medical emergencies and conflicts with University-recognized extra-curricular activities are the only reasons to request that work be rescheduled.
 If you must miss a lab for some reason, make arrangements for a make-up session in advance.

 - Arrive at lectures and labs promptly.